datatrails/datatrails-python/docs/runner/generic.rst

     Emits this string to stdout.

 :wait_time:
-    The scenario will pause for this number of seconds before execution.
+    The story runner will pause for this number of seconds before execution.
     Primarily used to demonstrate compliance policy evaluation.
 One pauses before creating events and before evaluating compliance to allow (for example) the asset to become non-compliant. (demonstration)